wftutorials/android-beginner-tutorial/README.md

 [string_my_content.png]

 In the `strings.xml` we can add strings and point to them either in code or in our xml files.
-In try this out in the `my_content` element make sure to add alot of text as shown in the picture above.
+In trying this out using the `my_content` string element make sure to add alot of text as shown in the picture above.

-So we can test the scrollview correctly.
+This is so we can test the scrollview correctly.

-Lets see the results.
+Lets see the results in the gif below.

 [scroll_views_example.gif]

 ## Working with images

 There are many ways we can work with images.
-One of the simplest ways is using and imageview.
+One of the simplest ways is using an imageview.
-Lets add a imageview.
+Lets add an imageview.
 In our `activity_main.xml` lets add the code

 ```html
 <ImageView